7 situations

 Lyn-Lake, Minneapolis

-A neighborhood bar that has not changed in any way that matters.
-Order a beer.
+A neighborhood bar that has not changed in any way that matters since the Replacements drank here in the eighties.
+Order a beer, slide into a booth, watch the windows fog.
 Stay an hour.

 2. Dinner